Final moments of Kobe Bryant's fatal helicopter crash revealed by investigators

 "The time from descent to impact was probably about a minute."

-Radar data showed that the helicopter had ascended to 2,300 feet - "he was trying to climb out of the cloud layer at the time" - and then began a left descending turn before air traffic control lost contact it, Homendy said
+Radar data showed that the helicopter had ascended to 2,300 feet - "he was trying to climb out of the cloud layer at the time" - and then began a left descending turn before air traffic control lost contact with it, Homendy said.

 Investigators have offered no explanation for what might have led the aircraft to bank abruptly to one side and then plummet to the ground.
 But Homendy said the estimated rate of descent "wouldn't be a normal landing speed."